Normal Pressure Hydrocephalus (NPH)

 The people who do best with shunting have the following characteristics:

 However, it is still difficult to know whether shunting will help.
-Shunting may still help if these other conditions are present, but outcomes may not be as good without treating those conditions.
+Shunting may still help if other conditions are present, but outcomes may not be as good without successfully treating those conditions.

 How is NPH treated?

 There are currently no drug or therapy treatments that seem to be effective in the treatment of NPH.
 For now, NPH is a surgical disease.